Mejerab/hotel-link/README.md

 *User Accounts and Personalized Experience: Allow users to create accounts where they can save their favorite hotels, track their booking history.

 *Contact Us: Users are able to connect with us by sending us a message or email, phone, facebook, instagram.
 User can also visit our office.

+*Review Mechanism for Hotels: Allow hotels to provide review on user reviews and interactions.
+This can help maintain a good relationship with hotel partners and improve the accuracy of information.